Explore the most common questions on how we encourage debate and social interaction through our network and our moderation process.

 I have a complaint about moderation.
 How do I escalate it?

 Unfortunately, the massive quantity of user content on the website means that we cannot enter into correspondence regarding specific moderation activity, although all correspondence will be read.

 If you have suggestions or questions about any aspect of moderation and community participation on the website, you can always contact us.

-The aim of moderation is not censorship, but ensuring that the community participation areas of the website remain appropriate, intelligent and lawful.
+The aim of moderation is not censorship but ensuring that the community participation areas of the website remain appropriate, intelligent, and lawful.

-Because moderators are not editors.
+This happens because moderators are not comment editors.

 Participants should bear in mind that even if only one little bit (or line, or paragraph) of a comment is problematic, the whole comment will be removed.

 This is partly to avoid moderators editing your contribution to remove the offending bit (which might inadvertently change the meaning) and encourage contributors to think carefully before posting.

 My comment did not break any rules, so why was it removed?

 In some cases, comments may have to be removed if they quote from or refer explicitly to an earlier statement that fell foul of the Community Standards.